Glacier View Plastic Surgery

 Mini Tummy Tuck

-A mini-abdominoplasty is a modified version of the traditional abdominoplasty.
+A mini tummy tuck is a modified version of the traditional abdominoplasty.
 This procedure is performed to get rid of excess skin and fat below the belly button.
-A mini-abdominoplasty or mini-tummy tuck, is most commonly performed for patients who only have excess tissue below the belly button and have good skin elasticity.
-A mini-abdominoplasty has the advantage of having a smaller incision and less recovery time.
+It is most commonly performed for patients who only have excess skin below the belly button and have good skin elasticity.
+A mini tummy tuck involves a smaller incision and less recovery time than a complete tummy tuck.

 Body contouring surgery such as a tummy tuck may be combined with other cosmetic procedures if desired.
 Women who have had children may choose to have breast augmentation or a breast lift performed at the same time to restore the appearance of the breasts after breastfeeding.
 Combining cosmetic breast surgery with a tummy tuck and liposuction is often referred to as a mommy makeover .
 This is an option you can discuss with Dr. Spring or Dr. Hromadka during your consultation.